top of page

 A multi-disciplinary approach works best.
 Patients who see the greatest results are the ones who don't expect to be “fixed” by the therapist, but who are willing to put in the work as well, by adopting beneficial practices like meditation, exercise and activities that help them to connect with their bodies.

-For some, the ringing in the ears becomes less intrusive and they don’t focus on it anymore; some find that the noise has gradually reduced and they are able to forget about it, while some patients can make a full recovery, with the help of craniosacral therapy.
+For some, the ringing in the ears becomes less intrusive and they don’t focus on it anymore; some find that the noise has gradually reduced and they are able to forget about it, while some patients make a full recovery, with the help of craniosacral therapy.

 bottom of page